extension-js/extension.js/README.md

 The [chrome-extensions-sample](https://github.com/GoogleChrome/chrome-extensions-samples/) project is a great way to kickstart developing your extension.

 If we go to the samples repository and look for an extension sample to work, let's say the [page-redder](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/sample.page-redder) sample, all we need is to copy and paste it's URL as an argument for the start command:

-> Optimized for **git version 2.30.0**.
-Older versions are supported, but download can take much longer.

 ```sh
 npx extension-create dev https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/sample.page-redder